Disaster Recovery - What You Need to Know

 Asking the downtime question to an IT exec usually results in a similar response—“we can sustain 6 minutes of downtime a year”, which is the famous 99.999%, or “five nines” of availability.
 Unlike RPO, availability (measured by a similar metric called recovery time objective, or RTO) costs significantly more to build.
 To achieve 99.999% uptime, layers of redundant systems and complexity are required.
 This redundancy isn’t just a little more expensive—it can be exponentially more costly.
 While this may make sense for a busy online retailer who can lose hundreds of thousands of dollars even the minute they are down, many organizations do not need this level of availability and can produce high levels of availability with smaller budgets.

-To Cloud, or Not to Cloudcloud-computing with multiple data centers
+To Cloud, or Not to Cloud

 The location where you host your data and systems data is another part of the disaster recovery story.
 Cloud providers have multiple data centers within geographic regions and numerous geographic areas, making it easy for your application to span multiple locations.
 The other aspect is that you don’t necessarily need to be concerned about buying hardware in case of a data center failure.
 The cloud can also offer an accessible secondary site for disaster recovery, even for organizations with their data centers.
 Cloud providers have their own outages—you must also plan for those.
 Historically, cloud outages have been limited to a single cloud provider, and a single region.
 If you are deploying to the cloud, you must still think about disaster recovery.